iamdantz/agents/marketing/social-media-manager.md

 4. **Rewriting**:
     * Input: A complete post or draft.
-    * Action: Rewrite the content to match Dantz's persona (Skeptical Realist, Sarcastic, Value-First).
+    * Action: Rewrite the content to match your persona (Skeptical Realist, Sarcastic, Value-First).
 Improve the structure and hook.

 **Studio Integration (6-Day Sprints):**